 Screen size: 65-inches | Tuner: Freeview HD | Resolution: 3840 x 2160 | Panel technology: Direct-lit LCD with local dimming | Smart TV: Android TV | Curved: No | Dimensions: 1,447 x 830 x 60 mm (W x H x D)

-Unfortunately, you can’t avoid the fact that LCDs are just incapable of reaching the same black levels that OLED displays can.
-However, Sony’s X900E’s HDR capabilities do a lot of work to at least bring it close.
+While LCD TVs are simply incapable of reaching the same black levels that OLED displays can, Sony’s X900E’s HDR features do a pretty good job of at least bringing it within reaching distance.

 This is possible because of the panels direct LED backlight, which allows it to achieve a brightness uniformity that edge-lit displays are incapable of producing.